KrailOrg/krail/README.md

 ### V7

 This is the base, or core, library.
 Vaadin 7.1.10 is integrated with Guice 3.0 and Shiro 1.2.1.
 It provides site navigation and the means to authenticate and authorise users.
-Building an application is assisted by specifiying the site structure using a Sitemap; there is currently only one method for specifying the Sitemap, others are in early development.
+Building an application is assisted by specifiying the site structure using a Sitemap.
+There are 3 methods for specifying the Sitemap: using files(s), annotations, or directly coded in Guice modules (these can also be mixed)

 This library is usable, thought there are still some bugs and further developments needed.